 Distribution of the Policy to Employees

-The most current version of OE Personnel Policies will be provided to all employees of the Board.
-The Water Engineer shall provide explanation of these policies to each employee of the Board at the time of distribution.
-The acceptance and acknowledgement of these policies will be documented in writing and added to each employee’s personnel file.
+The most current version of OE Personnel Policies will be provided to all employees of the OE.
+The Water Engineer shall provide an explanation of these policies to each employee of the Board at the time of distribution.
+The

+acknowledgement of these policies will be documented in writing and added to each employee’s personnel file.

 Questions or Concerns